50 Work-From-Home Jobs Paying as Much or a Lot More Than the Average American Salary

 15. Film and Post Instructional Videos

 Are you really good at something?
-Then create a YouTube account and start filming yourself instructing others your unique skills.
-To start earning some cash, enroll in YouTube’s partner program so that you can make $1 to $2 per 1,000 hits.
+Try creating a YouTube account and filming yourself instructing others on how to do what you're skilled at.
+To start earning some cash, enroll in YouTube’s partner program so that you can make $1 to $2 per 1,000 views.

 16. Grant Writer

-Universities, hospitals, and nonprofits are organizations that need to apply for grant money.
-Since these can be difficult to write, they turn to talented grant writers.
-As a grant writer you can make between $40,300 to $67,000 per year..
+Universities, hospitals, and nonprofit organizations often need to apply for grant money.
+Since these applications can be difficult to write, these businesses often turn to talented grant writers.
+As a grant writer, you can make between $40,300 and $67,000 per year.

 17. Graphic Designer

-Businesses are in need of someone to design their logo, website, or visual ads.
-If you have a degree or certification in this area, you can make a comfortable salary or $45,000 annually.
-This is starting, the better you get, the more clients will refer other clients over to you.
-Here is a killer guide I put together on how to build a website that should help you get started.
+Many businesses are in need of someone to design their logos, websites or visual ads.
+If you have a degree or certification in this area, you can make a comfortable salary annually (reportedly $45,000 and up).
+The more skilled you are, the more clients you'll likely get through word of mouth.
+Here's a guide on how to build a website that can help you get started.

 18. Handmade Crafter

 Do you make handmade products like jewelry or furniture?
-If so, set up an Etsy shop and start selling your handmade crafts online.
+If so, try setting up an Etsy shop and selling your handmade crafts online.

 Do you know how to play a musical instrument?
-Can you get people in shape?
-Whatever your knowledge or experience, people will pay you to share that information with them.
-Even if you don’t want people coming into your home, you could always start an online instructional program.
+Can you get people into shape?
+Whatever your knowledge or experience, some people will pay you to share that information with them, whether in person or online.

 20. Internet Security Specialist